Selling a House During Divorce: A Guide By Eagle

 Setting a Fair Market Price

 Do your homework.
 Check what the house three doors down sold for last month.
+Look at days on market for similar properties.
+In hot markets like Austin or Dallas, pricing right from the start is crucial.
 If you need to sell my house fast in Dallas, pricing it right from the start is crucial.
 Too high and it sits.
-Too low and you’re leaving money on the table—money you’ll both need for starting over.
+Too low and you’re leaving money on the table that you’ll both need for starting over.

 Division of Proceeds: What to Expect